 These Landsat images show the overall transition of Lake Chad from open water to wetland.
 The desert appears tan, wetlands are green, and open water is blue.

-In the Landsat images, open water has been replaced by wetlands, which are shown in green.
-The desert appears tan, and the shallow lake water is blue.
-The black and white 1963 image is from the film-based Argon reconnaissance satellite, declassified in the 1990s.
+The black and white 1963 image is from the film-based Argon reconnaissance satellite program, declassified in the 1990s.

-Fluctuations are not new to Lake Chad.
-About 10,000 years ago, Lake Chad almost filled its present drainage basin, and spilled southwest out the Benue River to the Atlantic.
+Water level fluctuations are not new to Lake Chad.
 In the last 1,000 years, according to fossil evidence, the lake probably dried out a half-dozen times.
-(Most of its fish are river-adapted species.)
-Geologic data, climate data, historical accounts, and reconstructions all indicate a higher long-term variability than the relatively short period we have actually measured.
-The chart shown here shows levels since the 1870s, from actual measurements and from estimates based on Nile River discharge.
+A chart shows levels since the 1870s, from actual measurements and from estimates based on Nile River discharge.

 Have a question or comment?
 Please contact us at firstname.lastname@example.org